Hangover3832/rpi_neopixel_spi/readme.md

 - Context manager support
 - Clean shutdown with automatic LED clearing
 - Custom chip select pin (BCM pin mode)
+- Use operators for pixel manipulation and other effects
 - Neopixel stripe simulation in the console for on a non Rapberry Pi system

 ## Installation

+Python >= 3.10 is required

 1. Enable SPI on your Raspberry Pi:
 ```bash